Progress Singapore Party: Alternative voices in Parliament

-The PSP's 2020 manifesto states that the over-dominance of the People's Action Party, which has consistently held over 90% of the seats in the Parliament of Singapore, should be reduced.
+The PSP's 2020 manifesto states that the over-dominance of the People’s Action Party, which has consistently held over 90% of the seats in the Parliament of Singapore, should be reduced.
 They want stronger alternative voices in Parliament offering different views and suggestions.
 More alternative voices in Parliament is one of the PSP's priorities in political development stated in the manifesto.

 Public housing

 One of the PSP's priorities laid out in their 2020 manifesto was to address HDB lease decay.
-They hope to provide en-bloc redevelopment for all old HDB flats, peg new flat prices to income levels and bring down housing costs for young Singaporeans to make them free to pursue their entrepreneurial goals.
+They hope to provide en-bloc redevelopment for all old HDB flats, peg new flat prices to income levels and bring down housing costs for young Singaporeans.

+In 2025, the PSP proposed extensive reforms to Singapore's public housing system aimed at improving affordability and accessibility.
+It advocated allowing Singaporeans aged 28 and above to purchase two-room and three-room Build-To-Order (BTO) flats regardless of marital status.
+It also introduced its Affordable Homes Scheme, under which the upfront land costs of BTO flats would be removed from purchase prices and recovered only upon resale.

+The party argued that these measures would better reflect changing social norms and reduce barriers to home ownership, particularly for singles.

 Income inequality

 The PSP's 2020 manifesto states that they hope to reduce inequality and improve social mobility.
-It also states that they wish to exempt basic necessities from the Goods and Services Tax, which is a regressive tax that disproportionately affects the lower-income.
+It also states that they wish to exempt basic necessities from the Goods and Services Tax.

+This was another key pillar that the party campaigned on in the 2025 election, where the PSP identified income inequality and rising living costs as central challenges facing Singapore.
+To address these issues, it proposed the introduction of a minimum living wage of S$2,250 per month for resident Singaporean workers, alongside broader measures including GST reductions, healthcare support, and expanded social assistance.
+The party framed these policies as part of a broader effort to build a fairer society and ensure that Singaporeans could live with dignity.

 Other issues

-In 2019, Michelle Lee commented on the high ministerial salary "keep ministers in their ivory towers" which prompted them afraid to take risks, disagree or lose their jobs.
+In 2019, Michelle Lee commented on the high ministerial salary "keep ministers in their ivory towers" which causes them to become afraid of taking risks or disagreeing with the establishment.
 She added that the highest-paid minister earns approximately 43 times the average Singaporean and an entry-level minister earns half of that.
 The PSP's 2020 manifesto states that ministerial salaries should be cut and pegged to the median income.
-They believe this is a form of personal sacrifice.

-Lee also pointed out that more Singaporean students are turned away from tertiary education and the government spends almost $130 million on foreign students' scholarships.
+Lee also pointed out that more Singaporean students are discouraged from tertiary education, while the government spends $130 million on foreign students' scholarships.